lazylazylazy/stackable/README.md

 # Stackable

-Stackable is a an Ruby API wrapper for the unoffical Stack Over Flow jobs API.
+Stackable is a an Ruby API wrapper for the <a href="https://github.com/Ericat/stackoverflow-career-api">unofficial SO jobs API</a>.

+Inspired by this<a href="http://meta.stackoverflow.com/questions/158005/stackoverflow-careers-api">post</a>.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'stackable'
+    gem "stackable", "~> 0.0.1"

 And then execute: